pjotrp/gnu-install-bin/README.md

 type of file.
 It is up to the package creator to add and strip files.

-When a file gets copied it gets checked for its contents and patched with [patchelf](https://github.com/NixOS/patchelf) and the dd system tool.
+When a file gets copied it gets checked for its contents and patched with [patchelf](https://github.com/NixOS/patchelf) and the dd system tool or, altenatively, with the new guix-relocator binary.

 All installer related files are in the ./installer/ directory.